88-92 George Street, Parramatta

-88-92 George Street is a heritage-listed former shop and residence and now commercial premises in Parramatta, City of Parramatta, New South Wales, Australia.
+88–92 George Street is a heritage-listed former shop and residence and now commercial premises in Parramatta, a city within the Greater Sydney metropolitan area in New South Wales, Australia.
 It was built from 1835 to 1840.
 It is also known as de Brole Plater Confectionery Shop.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Occupied during 1840s and 1850s by Count Lucien de Broel Plater; later a confectionery shop conducted by the Count's family.

 Following notification under section 132 of the Heritage Act to partially demolish the building an Interim Heritage Order was placed over the site on 18 December 1981.

 A Permanent Conservation Order was placed over the site on 2 December 1983.

 On 14 October 1982 Heritage Council approved an application to renovate/restore the building.

 It was transferred to the State Heritage Register on 2 April 1999.

 The building has been expertly restored with fine joinery to the shopfronts and period interiors and signage.
 Sympathetically designed extensions have been added at the side and rear of the early building.

 In 2018, 88 George Street was leased to the Story Factory as new Western Sydney premises and although planning issues delayed their intended refurbishment and opening, the new workshop area opened on 20 October 2018.